AzureCosmosDB/CosmosAIGraph/docs/faq.md

 Another way is to write a Python or other program to read and scan your input data, usually before loading it into Cosmos DB.
-The program identifies all of the entity types, their attribute names and datatypes, and the relationships to other entities.
+The program identifies all of the entity types, their attribute names and data types, and the relationships to other entities.
 This extracted "metadata" of your data can then be used to generate your OWL file.
 This approach has been successfully used with several customers.
 As an additional bonus, the metadata can also be used to generate Python code,